softlayer/softlayer-python/developers-guide.md

 ### Options

 Options tell the command to create, read, update, or delete something.
 These may be conjoined with an argument or made to stand on their own.
 Either way, most commands will take in additional options.
-To see a list of options, use `-–help`.
+To see a complete list of options, use `-–help`.

 ```bash
 $ sl vs list --help